zchking/docs/pages/katalon-studio/tutorials/common_validation_statements_katalon_studio.md

 Katalon Studio supports many types of data source for checkpoints such as Excel, CSV, Database and checkpoint description.

 Then, you can use the **[Verify Checkpoint](https://docs.katalon.com/x/oIIi)** keyword to validate the state of the data.
 This keyword verifies if the data of a checkpoint matches its source data.
-The keyword’s parameters, returns and usage are described as follows:
+The keyword's parameters, returns and usage are described as follows:

 Parameters